FemiOje/penitoFurniture/README.md

-Penito Furniture- A furniture(e-commerce) web application built with ReactJS(18.2.0), React router(v6.4.1) for routing, React Hot Toast(v2.4.0) for notifications, and Redux Toolkit(v1.8.5) to manage the cart.
+Penito Furniture- A fully responsive furniture(e-commerce) web application built with ReactJS(v18.2.0), React router(v6.4.1) for routing, React Hot Toast(v2.4.0) for notifications, and Redux Toolkit(v1.8.5) to manage the cart.
 The cart state is stored in session storage with Redux Persist(v6.0.0).